jskDr/maml/README.md

 ### How do I get set up? ###

-Setup is easy - above standard packages (numpy, scipy), we do not have any dependencies
+Setup is easy - above standard packages (numpy, scipy), we only have the dependency of Theano, which installs with pip

 However, if you want to use the functional (multi-process) neural network code, you need to have python 2.7.8 or higher.
 We recommend doing this by installing anaconda